Contact the Clergy

 Rabbi Black has had several poems and articles published in leading national literary and academic journals.
 He is a frequent contributor to anthologies and collections of Jewish writing.
 He has recorded five critically-acclaimed albums of Jewish music, two children's books, a songbook and two videos.
 He has performed his original music in many communities in the United States and Canada.
 He has received numerous honors for his performance and composition.
 His books and music have been featured by the PJ library and he was honored by Moment magazine as one of the top ten male performers in American Jewish music as well as one of the top ten children's performers in American Jewish music.

 Rabbi Black and his wife Sue have two children: Elana, a graduate of the University of Texas in Austin, and Ethan, a graduate of the University of Texas, Plan II Honors College.

 Cantor Elizabeth Sacks, Senior Cantor

 Raised in New York, Cantor Sacks was ordained as a cantor in 2007 by the Hebrew Union College-Jewish Institute of Religion (HUC-JIR).
 She was a recipient of the Wexner Graduate Fellowship in Jewish communal leadership and earned several awards as a cantorial student for Traditional Hazzanut, Talmud, and Midrash.
-Cantor Sacks holds a B.A. in Jewish Studies and Music from Harvard University where she was active in Harvard Hillel and music community service programs.
+Cantor Sacks holds a B.A. in Jewish Studies and Music from Harvard University where she was active in the leadership of Harvard Hillel and music community service programs.